newaging

 “When persistent efforts by the best researchers fail to resolve the anomalies, the community begins to lose confidence in the paradigm and a crisis period ensues in which serious alternatives can now be entertained.”

-–Thomas Nickles
+Thomas Nickles

 The purpose of scientific theory is to create a conceptual framework that explains not just what happens, but why it happens.
 That framework can then be used to predict what will happen in the future.
 Take the apocryphal example of Newton developing the Theory of Gravitation based upon the observation that an apple falls from a tree.
 The Theory of Gravity explains why the apple falls rather than rises.
 Once we know why the apple falls, we can predict that all other apples will also fall.
 We’re not relying on the previous observations; we are relying on the Theory.
 If the next apple rises rather than falls, we call it an anomaly.
 An anomaly is an empirical result that is different from what the theory predicts.
 If we can’t come up with an adequate explanation for why the anomaly occurred, it means that the underlying theory is flawed.

-Although the terms “theory” and “paradigm” are frequently conflated, they do not have identical meanings.i However, for purposes of analyzing the significance of anomalies, the important conceptual point is the same.
-If one cannot explain why certain observed phenomena are wholly inconsistent with the current aging paradigm, then it means that the paradigm itself is flawed.
-Thus, according to Thomas Kuhn, a paradigm shift is mandated when scientists encounter anomalies that cannot be explained by the current paradigm that can be better explained by a proposed new paradigm.ii Unexplainable anomalies constitute Kuhn’s second prerequisite for a paradigm shift.
-This essay will briefly discuss a number of such anomalies.
+Although the terms “theory” and “paradigm” are frequently conflated, they do not have identical meanings.
+A paradigm is a set of preconceptions that is assumed to represent reality.
+One of the primary purposes of scientific theory is to explain why a particular paradigm actually does represent reality.
+For purposes of analyzing the significance of anomalies, the important conceptual point is the same.
+If one cannot explain why certain observed phenomena are inconsistent with the current aging paradigm, then it means that the paradigm itself is flawed.
+Thus, according to Thomas Kuhn, a paradigm shift is mandated when scientists encounter anomalies that cannot be explained by the current paradigm that can be better explained by a proposed new paradigm.ii Unexplainable anomalies constitute Kuhn’s second prerequisite for a paradigm shift.This essay will briefly discuss a number of such anomalies.

 The Current Paradigm is Inconsistent with Principles of Natural Selection